d4wae89d498/cedilla20/README.md

                     It may be used to quickly create domain-specific languages (DSL).
 - [x] *match*       is a function that *use va_lisp with an object_list in the functions' void ptr* parameter, this object list is parsing context. match provides primitives that allow easier parsing of string.
 Think aobut it as a readable, extensible, state-oriented, regex replacement.
+It relies on *libobject* for state management.
 - [ ] *çc*          is a program that *takes (almost) same arguments as gcc*.
 Only arguments order may differ to respect current limitation of : $ çc [args] [file.c].
 It provides a dynamic macro and token system that use *libmatch* as a string pattern/state DSL to create GPL.
 - [ ] *ç*           is a standard library built with the çc command, providing c-pre-processor implementations, along with a series of